dalenewman/Cfg-NET/README.md

 We only have to change the configuration.
 Furthermore, end-users can change the configuration.

-When an end-user re-configures and runs a program on their own, **everyone wins**.
+When end-users re-configure and run programs, **everyone wins**.
 They accomplish their task, and you remain focused on the most important thing: writing *more* programs!

 ##Why XML?
 Why not JSON?
 Cfg-NET currently uses [XML](http://en.wikipedia.org/wiki/XML) for